|Add to your personal catalog|

 ESS-325 Conservation Biology (Fall; Yearly; 3.00 Credits; S,N) Conservation Biology encompasses biology, politics, ethics, economics and anthropology.
 The major course objective is the exploration of conservation complexities--important for successful conservation efforts.
 Other objectives are to gain an understanding of extinction, community conservation, population genetics and demography.
 This course has a required weekend field trip with a fee added for the trip.
 Prerequisites: ESS100 or BI105.

-ESS-328 Limnology (Fall; Yearly; 3.00 Credits; N) An ecology/environmental science course covering inland aquatic environments (lakes and streams).
+ESS-328 Limnology (Fall; Yearly; 4.00 Credits; N) An ecology/environmental science course covering inland aquatic environments (lakes and streams).
 A balanced study of both physical-chemical and biological aspects, it is an appropriate upper level addition to a variety of POE's in natural sciences.
-Take BI105 and BI106 and ESS100 and ESS 110 or permission or permission of the instructor.
+Take BI105 and BI121 and ESS100 or permission of the instructor.

 ESS-330 Geographical Information Systems (Fall & Spring; Yearly; 4.00 Credits) This course is an introduction to a Geographical Information System (GIS), and the course objective is that students gain a basic, partial understanding of GIS concepts, technical issues, and applications using Arc View GIS.
 It encourages thinking in spatial context.
 A diverse array of hands-on computer applications and projects are used to understand how geographical data can be analyzed spatially.
 Students explore analysis techniques in a problem basis learning approach using small team projects.
 Note: A special course fee is assessed.
 Prerequisite: ESS100.

 ESS-350 Field Research Methods (Fall; Yearly; 3.00 Credits; N) Field Methodologies is intended for students interested in gaining experience in conducting filed based ecological or environmental research.
 Students will be lead through the process of investigation, including the generation of research questions, research planning and design, analysis of data, and presentation methods, while giving them the opportunity to conduct independent projects.
 This is not a techniques/equipment training course; it will fulfill the independent study requirement of the ESS POE.
 This course will be particularly useful to students considering a field based senior research project.
-Prerequisites: Permission of instructor only.
-A course instatistics or ecology is highly recommended.
+A course in statistics or ecology is highly recommended.
+Prerequisites: ESS100.

 ESS-355 Ornithology (Summer; Yearly; 3.00 Credits; N) This course provides a comprehensive survey of the comparative biology, ecology, and behavior of birds with a special focus on issues pertaining to conservation management.
 Laboratory activities focus on field identification of birds and research and monitoring techniques.
 Prerequisites: BI113 or 1 college level organismal or ecology courses.
 Note: A special fee is applied.
 Course will run from June 1st to June 30th.